Skip to content

 Is It Hard to Get Into Career Care Institute?
 Acceptance Rate & Requirements

 Career Care Institute, located in Lancaster, California, enrolls students across a range of programs.
-The school reports a graduation rate of roughly 72%.
+The graduation rate is roughly 72%.

 Can I Afford It?